Korean Embassy Dubai: Location, Hours & Appointment Guide

 Where is the Korean Embassy for Dubai residents?

 The Embassy of the Republic of Korea is located in Abu Dhabi at Plot 35, Sector W-59, Zone 1, Al Mushrif area, near the intersection of Karamah Street and Delma Street.
 There is no Korean consulate in Dubai.
-Dubai residents must visit the Abu Dhabi Embassy in person, submit documents by post, or use a visa agency like OraVisa to apply on their behalf.
+Dubai residents visit the Abu Dhabi Embassy in person or submit documents by post; OraVisa prepares your file and coordinates the postal submission — we are a visa service assistant, not an embassy-authorised agent.

 Key Takeaway